Excite, motivate and prepare your child in a world of learning at Arbor, Augusta, Evergreen, Forest, and Oakland Academies!

 Room to grow

 Oakland and Arbor Academies opened in September 1998 with a full program for kindergarten through second grade.
-Currently kindergarten through sixth grades is offered.
+Currently kindergarten through eighth grade is offered.
 Oakland Academy in Portage and Arbor Academy in Battle Creek started with 25 students each and have grown to over 200 students in each academy.
 Arbor Academy and Oakland Academy each have received recognition for academic excellence from the Michigan Association for Public School Academies (MAPSA- school of excellence 2009 and 2007 respectively and teacher of the year 2012 and 2006 respectively) and are designated Schools of Excellence by the Michigan Department of Education (MDE 2011).
 This recognition and academic standing provided the opportunity to expand to areas of low performing schools.
 Forest Academy(Comstock) opened in September 2011 with 86 students in grades K-6 and now has 135 students K-8.
 Evergreen Academy(Kalamazoo) opened in September 2012 with 17 students in K-3 and now has 59 students K-8.
 Augusta Academy began with 5 students K-2 in 2015 and now has 30 students K-5.

 Arbor Academy in Battle Creek is located adjacent to the Lakeview Child Development Center (CDC).
 Oakland Academy in Portage is adjacent to the Oakland Child Development Center.
 Augusta Academy in Augusta is adjacent to the Augusta Child Development Center.
 Forest Academy in Comstock and Evergreen Academy in Kalamazoo each have a CDC program housed in their building.
 The proximity of these programs allows the academies to benefit from services available through the CDCs.
 One of the primary benefits is the availability of before and after school care for students who attend the academy.
 In addition the Oakland, Evergreen, Arbor and Augusta CDCs offer child care and academic enrichment programs for siblings 2 weeks (Forest CDC begins at Pre-K) through 12 years – even when school is not in session.
 As a result, siblings can start and finish each day together at the same location for the full calendar year.
 Academy students and their siblings receive priority consideration for all CDC vacancies.